 The specified discharge current is to be obtained by connecting a resistive load of the appropriate size and rating in series with the test cell.
 Each cell shall be forced discharged for a time interval (in hours) equal to its rated capacity divided by the initial test current (in ampere).

-Primary or rechargeable cells meet this requirement if there is no disassembly and no fire during the test and within seven days of after the test.
+Primary or rechargeable cells meet this requirement if there is no disassembly and no fire within seven days of the test.